 What we like about this route: a visit to the ghost town of Kentucky Camp, a short section of riding on the Arizona Trail that is scenic and well suited to a gravel bike, big views of Mt.
 Wrightson, and riding in the alpine woods of the Santa Rita Mountains that feels more like Prescott, AZ than the Sonoran Desert just south of Tucson.

-The route is a Training Route for two reasons: (1) The route also has a nondescript high point / turn around point — a set of radio towers just beyond Melendrez Pass and (2) We have not ridden the entirety of the route.
+The route is a Development Route for two reasons: (1) The route also has a nondescript high point / turn around point — a set of radio towers just beyond Melendrez Pass and (2) We have not ridden the entirety of the route.

 We believe miles 0.4 to 3.4 are public roads, but if not, detour to Highway 83 as an alternative.
 Also, at mile 13.6 there may be an option to route left and catch the original route closer to Melendrez Pass.